VladChat/luggage-scale/blog_src/content/posts/2025/10/elon-musk-is-leading-a-pressure-campaign-to-make-netflix-un-woke-reusable-luggag.md

 Why the emphasis on “no-battery”?
 Because when you’re standing at a check-in counter, the worst time to find out a coin cell is dead is right now.
 A mechanical or spring-based scale avoids that failure mode entirely.
 It’s one less thing to charge, one less spare to carry, and one less source of electronic waste.

-If you’re considering the switch, or simply upgrading your kit, take a look at our product insights here: <a href="https://luggage-scale.com/products/reusable-luggage-scale">reusable luggage scale</a>.
+If you’re considering the switch, or simply upgrading your kit, take a look at our product insights here: reusable luggage scale.
 It’s the rare travel tool that is both simple and quietly sophisticated.

 ## Why a Reusable No-Battery Luggage Scale Belongs in Every Bag